Recipe List Actions

 These are simply the best meatballs you've ever put in your mouth.
 The key is not to over-mix the meat, as this tends to make the meatballs tough.
 Be sure you use a basic pasta sauce so that you do not disguise the flavor of the meatballs.

-Preparation Time: 1 Hour Serving Size: 6
+Preparation Time: 1 Hour Serving Size: 12 meatballs

 • 1 pound ground beef